shangerxin/config-ini/README.md

 //return all the option names under a specify section into an array .options(sectionName);

-//remove a specify option from the section if it exist and succeful removed then return true, if not exist then return false .removeOption(sectionName, optionName);
+//remove a specify option from the section if it exist and successful removed then return true, if not exist then return false
+.removeOption(sectionName, optionName);

-//remove a specify section if it exist and succeful removed then return true, if not exist then return false .removeSection(sectionName);
+//remove a specify section if it exist and successful removed then return true, if not exist then return false .removeSection(sectionName);

 //return all the section names into an array